rendner/py-plugin-dataframe-viewer/README.md

 All other properties are ignored.

-> Inheritance of css properties is only partial implemented and may not work for all scenarios.
-This may be improved if there are major problems with it.
+> Inheritance of CSS properties is not supported because it would require to implement a complete CSS engine which can also handle partial results (chunks).

 ## Examples
 #### About The Code Snippets